 - Continue to drive costs efficiencies as we bring Wegener into the Novra group of companies.
-Some additional efficiencies are expected to take effect during the second half of 2019. - Increase our revenues by improving our bookings and backlog levels throughout the Group.
-This will help to smooth out our quarterly revenues and will make our financial results more predictable. - In the past year we have achieved operational efficiencies by merging our Marketing, Finance and Engineering divisions across the three companies, In 2019 we shift our integration focus to merging our manufacturing and customer support divisions and implementing a common financial system across the three companies. - Continue to develop new and innovative products by taking the best features from our existing product lines to create flexible, modular and cost-effective solutions that will meet market demand and increase our market share.
-New products using this approach have already been announced and more are expected throughout 2019. - Through our new modular upgradeable products, provide our clients with protection of their investment even if in the future their requirements change to meet new operational needs.
-This will give us a competitive advantage and, in many cases, shorten the technology selection process that clients currently go through. - Manage, refocus and energize our global re-seller network to enable them to offer a wider range of products and solutions to their clients. - Position Novra for additional acquisitions, over the next 18-24 months, of companies with complementary technologies that will increase our sales and profitability.
+In Q3 we began to realize significant reductions in operating expenses for administration and for research and development, as a result of actions taken so far this year.
+Some additional efficiencies are expected to be implemented in late Q4 and will take effect in Q1 2020.
+We expect a 10% reduction of expenditures in 2020 compared to 2019 as we finalize our integration of the three companies. - Increase our revenues by improving our bookings and backlog levels throughout the Group.
+This will help to smooth out our quarterly revenues and will make our financial results more predictable. - In the past year we have achieved operational efficiencies by merging our various divisions across the three companies and we expect this effort to be mostly completed within the next 5 months. - Continue to develop new and innovative products by taking the best features from our existing product lines to create flexible, modular and cost-effective solutions that will meet market demand and increase our market share.
+New products using this approach have already been announced and more are expected over the next few months. - Through our new modular upgradeable products, provide our clients with protection of their investment even if in the future their requirements change to meet new operational needs.
+This will give us a competitive advantage and, in many cases, shorten the technology selection process that clients currently go through. - Manage, refocus and energize our global re-seller network to enable them to offer a wider range of products and solutions to their clients. - Position Novra for additional acquisitions with complementary technologies that will increase our sales and profitability.